MatthewL246/pretendo-docker/README.md

 5. Run `docker system prune -a` to delete the Docker images and build cache.
 6. _Optional:_ delete the `pretendo-network-*` Docker volumes and run `docker volume prune`.
-Again, **double check that you deleted your selfhosted PNID from your console now** or made a backup of your MongoDB database that you will restore when you start selfhosting a Pretendo server again.
+Again, **double check that you deleted your selfhosted PNID from your console now** or made a backup of your MongoDB database if you intend to start selfhosting a Pretendo server again later.

 ## Containers